najathi/dashboard/README.md

 - [Optional]: Seed the database<br/>
 **php artisan db:seed**

-## If you have database seed problem
+## If you have any problem with seed the database

 - you need to run in your terminal: <br/>
 **composer dump-autoload**